-Initial curators: Tabitha Underwood, Missouri Campus Compact & H. Anne Weiss, Indiana Campus Compact
+Initial curators: Tabitha Underwood & H. Anne Weiss

 Introduction

-The next step after signing the Action Statement, is to develop a meaningful and strategic civic action plan.
-To do so, a campus must first understand its current state of engagement; to plan for future action, one must understand their starting point.
+When campuses have created and signed our Action Statement, the next step is to develop a meaningful and strategic civic action plan (CAP).
+To do so, however, a campus must first understand its current state of engagement; to plan for future action, one must understand their starting point.
 This entails a self-assessment of engagement across a variety to indicators, putting tracking and monitoring into place, and utilizing national data and trends to inform the plan and future practice.
-An institutional self-assessment will include a comprehensive examination of the following themes and best practices of an engaged campus (Campus Compact, n.d.): institutional culture, curriculum and pedagogy, faculty roles and rewards, mechanisms and resources, and community-campus exchange.
+An institutional self-assessment will include a comprehensive examination of the following themes and best practices of an engaged campus: institutional culture, curriculum and pedagogy, faculty roles and rewards, mechanisms and resources, and community-campus exchange.
+A variety of resources to support self-assessment, tracking and monitoring, and the institutionalization of engagement can be found in the following sections.

 Key resources